akash-sharma/hystrix-demo/README.md

 # hystrix-demo

-Hystrix as a Circuit breaker in Spring
+Hystrix as a Circuit breaker in Java

 Why to use circuit breaker:
 (1) Avoids overloading the unhealthy downstream service so that it can recover